dkvz/dorade-noframework-blog/README.md

 -> This broke other views because card-panel is used everywhere.
 I have to add another class specific to the articles and shorts list.

 ### TODO
-- [ ] Add a card to mention nothing was found when the search did not yield anything.
+- [x] Add a card to mention nothing was found when the search did not yield anything.
 - [ ] Check that the title is correct when searching, after coming from an article page.
-- [ ] Disable infinite scrolling on the search page.
+- [ ] Disable infinite scrolling on the search page - To check when searching from the articles page!
-- [ ] When we go to home, make a search and go back to home, does the event listener on the search field get added twice?
+- [x] When we go to home, make a search and go back to home, does the event listener on the search field get added twice?
-- [ ] Do I still need app.transitioning?
+- [x] Do I still need app.transitioning?
 - [ ] The code in setMenuActiveTag etc. is horrible.
 - [ ] scroll-behavior: smooth - Check that it works on Chrome.
 - [ ] Completely ditch jQuery.